-In July 2016, the Company reported that Cameco's exploration team will resume drilling at the West McArthur project along the trend from Cameco's high-grade Fox Lake uranium discovery.
-Drilling is scheduled to commence in late July or early August.
+In July 2016, the Company reported that Cameco's exploration team resumed drilling at the West McArthur project along the trend from Cameco's high-grade Fox Lake uranium discovery.
+Drilling was scheduled to commence in late July or early August.